Spcman/getting-to-know-julia/_posts/2019-08-25-flux-embeddings-tutorial-2.md

     v"0.7.2"

+## Data Preparation

-This code block is the same as tutorial 1.
+This code block is the same as [tutorial #1](https://spcman.github.io/getting-to-know-julia/nlp/flux-embeddings-tutorial-1/).
 See this for more explanation.

 ```julia
 Arr = ["well done",